20 Days Lhasa to Everest-Kailash-Guge Kingdom Trek

 Meals: Breakfast is included in the quote for each morning you are in Tibet.
 Lunch and dinner are not included in the price.

-Participants must be in good health and physically fit to be able to spend each day walking around towns, villages and monasteries.
+Participants must be in good health and physically fit to be able to spend each day walking around towns, villages, and monasteries.
 Most of this tour will take place in mountainous terrain between 3600 meters and 5200 meters (11,800 feet to 17,000 feet) above sea level.
-The 3 day trek around Mt.
-Kailash is 52 kilometres long and will take 3 days to complete.
+The 3-day trek around Mt.
+Kailash is 52 kilometers long and will take 3 days to complete.
 This trek is beautiful but is quite demanding as the high pass rises to 5630 meters (18,465 feet).
 You will spend 3 nights in Lhasa for altitude acclimatization before going above 3600 meters.
 Ascent will be slow and gradual along the way from Lhasa to Everest Base Camp and on to Mt.
 Kailash.

 Other Important Information:

 Terms for 20 Days Everest - Kailash Trek